 It is possible that a hen can start to display physical characteristics of a rooster.
 A study conducted at the University of Florida found that some hens are capable of not only developing the physical features of a rooster but can also, on rare occasions, produce sperm capable of fertilizing eggs!

 Q5.
 Does a hen need a rooster to lay an egg?

 Hens will lay eggs regardless of if there is a rooster present in their flock.
-Hens, like many females in nature, are born (or hatched) with all the eggs they will ever have.
+Hens are born (or hatched) with all the eggs they will ever have.
 So they will lay them once the reach sexual maturity.
 A rooster is only needed to fertilize the eggs so that they can produce live chicks.

 Q6.
 Can a hen lay more than one egg a day?

 Hens typically lay their eggs on a schedule.
 It takes a lot of energy and time for a hen to produce an egg, shell and all.
 While it is certainly possible for a hen to lay more than a single egg in a day, it is very, very unlikely to happen.